- 4 Bedrooms

 About the Area

-Myrtle Beach is home to this villa.
-Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit SkyWheel Myrtle Beach and Family Kingdom Amusement Park.
+Located in Myrtle Beach, this villa is on the beach.
+Broadway at the Beach and Coastal Grand Mall are worth checking out if shopping is on the agenda, while those wishing to experience the area's popular attractions can visit Family Kingdom Amusement Park and SkyWheel Myrtle Beach.
 Looking to enjoy an event or a game while in town?
 See what's happening at Myrtle Beach Sports Center or TicketReturn.com Field at Pelicans Ballpark.

 Special Instructions